SAP-archive/smb-assistant-bot/README.md

   }
 }
 ```
-### Generate the OData query to semantic layer of target system
+### 3.Generate the OData query to semantic layer of target system
+The OData query will be generated dynamically on the flight according to the parsed result of mapping between nlp and semantics.

 * SAP Business One, version for SAP HANA
 ```json
 https://<SeriviceLayerHost>:50000/b1s/v1/sml.svc/SalesAnalysisQuery?$apply=groupby((BusinessPartnerNameAndCode),aggregate(NetSalesAmountLC with sum as NetSalesAmountLC,GrossProfitLC with sum as GrossProfitLC))&$top=5&$filter=(PostingYear eq '2018') and DocumentTypeGroup eq 'Order'&$orderby=NetSalesAmountLC desc